 It wasn’t long before we gained some elevation and could see Mt.
 Hood rise into view.
 Then Mt.
 St. Helens!
 A swarm of butterflies kept following me and flying in circles around my head.

 The views from camp were incredible!
 I found a rock seat that was perfectly scooped out and allowed for a comfortable recline.
-It was just right to sit and eat some noodles while surveying the sweeping landscape.
+It was just right to sit and eat some spicy noodles while surveying the sweeping landscape.
 Mt.
 Hood was ever present on the horizon.

 Then sunset followed, which was even more dramatic.
 Skies just don’t look like this from the mere mortal view down below.